alextim/astro-lib/README.md

 :exclamation: Important Notes

-Only official "@astrojs/\*" integrations are currently supported.
+Only official "@astrojs/\*" integrations are currently supported by Astro at present moment.

-To enable 3rd-party integrations, use the "--experimental-integrations" flag.
+To enable **astro-robots-txt** integrations working, use the `--experimental-integrations` flag during build.
-Breaking changes may occur in this API before Astro v1.0 is released.

-Use the following to build your Astro site:
+Use the following command to build your Astro site:

 ```sh
 astro build --experimental-integrations